iut-cse/OOKata/README.md

 # OO Problem Catalog
 This repository's [issue tracker](https://github.com/iut-cse/oo-problem-catalog/issues) is used as Object Oriented Problem Catalog.
-For now, visit the issues to find the existing problems.

 # How to Use
 * Visit the [issues](https://github.com/iut-cse/oo-problem-catalog/issues) to find the existing problems